Dylan-Kentish/electron-firebase-auth-functions/README.md

 # firebase-auth-functions

-This repository demonstrates using the firebase-admin SDK.
+This repository demonstrates using the firebase-admin SDK, for authentication within firebase functions.

 This repository requires that the default Firebase Service Account has the "Service Account Token Creator".